evolbioinfo/goalign/docs/commands/stats.md

 4. gapsend: Number of consecutive gaps at the end;
 5. gapsuniques: Number of gaps unique to that sequence;

-	If --profile is given along, then the output will be : unique\tnew\tboth, with:
+	If --count-profile is given, then the output will be : unique\tnew\tboth, with:
 	- 5a unique: # gaps that are unique in each sequence in the alignment
 	- 5b new: # gaps that are new in each sequence compared to the profile
 	- 5c both: # gaps that are unique in each sequence in the alignment and that are new compared the profile